| Term |

 | Gene |

-A segment of DNA that contains instructions for building proteins and influences specific traits or biological processes. |
+A segment of DNA containing instructions for building proteins and influencing specific traits or biological processes. |

 Variants, Gene Expression |